joesghub/kura_deployment_/README.md

 3. **Choose "Python 3.7" as the "Managed platform".
 In `Application Code` choose "Upload your code" and upload your zipped application files with the "local file" option. **

-> [!NOTE]
+> [!TIP]
 >When you create a ZIP file in Mac OS X Finder or Windows Explorer, make sure you zip the files and subfolders themselves, rather than zipping the parent folder.
-1. Open your top-level project folder and select all the files and subfolders within it.
+>1.
+Open your top-level project folder and select all the files and subfolders within it.
 Do not select the top-level folder itself.
-2. Right-click the selected files, and then choose Compress X items, where X is the number of files and subfolders you've selected. [^4]
+>2.
+Right-click the selected files, and then choose Compress X items, where X is the number of files and subfolders you've selected. [^4]

 [^4]: [Create an application source bundle](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/applications-sourcebundle.html)